+With the parameters allowed by the $\rho$-parameter, the masses of new scalar bosons $\hat h_{1,2}, \phi^0$ and $ \phi^\pm$ can be constrained. $\hat h_{1,2}$ have almost degenerate masses, and are dependent on both $\mu_r$ and $\hat \mu$, unlike the $\phi^{0,\pm}$ which depend only on $\mu_r$.
+Their masses are substantially constrained according to the value of $f$.
+Unfortunately, we cannot give a lower bound on the mass of $\phi^0$.
+In fact, its mass, though it is quite small, arise from radiative corrections.
+For $\phi^\pm$, the loop effects are rather large so they are heavier than $\phi^0$ as shown in Figure~\ref{fig:hphiphi}.

-The $\rho$-parameter cannot give a strong restriction on the Higgs mass.
-In the whole space, Higgs mass is restricted below about $167 {\rm GeV}$.
-We cannot give a lower bound for Higgs boson mass from $\rho$-parameter itself.
-Here, we adopt the LEP bound for Higgs mass, $114.4~{\rm GeV}$~\cite{Barate:2003sz}, since its structure is same as the SM.
-The generic behavior of Higgs mass as a function of $f$ is shown in Fig~.\ref{fig:higgs}.
+The distribution of the SM Higgs mass as a function of $f$ is shown in Figure~\ref{fig:higgs}.
+As for the lower bound of the SM Higgs mass we adopt the LEP bound for Higgs mass, $114.4~{\rm GeV}$~\cite{Barate:2003sz}, since its structure is same as the SM.
+Its upper bound is approximately given as $167 {\rm GeV}$.

 We summarize the results of our analysis as follows.
-With the observed $\rho$-parameter, we see that the allowed parameter space is divided into two separate regions: $f$ smaller than about 670 GeV and larger than about 1.1 TeV.
-We give the bounds on the mass spectrum of many particles for either region.
-Especially the heavy gauge bosons remain safe from the experimental constraints.
+With the observed $\rho$-parameter, the allowed parameter space is divided into two separate regions: $f$ smaller than about 670 GeV and larger than about 1.1 TeV.
+We can give the mass bounds of the particles in the LRTH model for either region.
+But the heavy gauge bosons remain safe from the experimental constraints.
 Unlike the other particles, we cannot set a lower bound for the neutral $\phi^0$ scalar.
-But loop correction plays an important role for the charged $\phi^\pm$ scalars, yielding mass difference between the charged and neutral scalars.
-Further analysis is required in order to reduce the allowed region.
+The loop corrections play an important role on the charged $\phi^\pm$ scalars, yielding mass difference between the charged and neutral scalars.
+Further analysis is required to reduce the allowed region.
 If the small $f$ region is excluded, for example by Ref.~\cite{Goh:2006wj}, we can provide exact lower bounds for the masses of $T, Z_H, W_H, \hat h_{1,2}$, and $ \phi^\pm$.
 But even in that case, we cannot do so for $\phi^0$ and SM Higgs boson.